Biltmore Forest School: History

-In 1908, Schenck had a heated disagreement with Vanderbilt who wanted to sell off part of the estates' forests to ease his personal financial crisis.
-And, Vanderbilt disagreed with some of Schenck strategies to raise money for the estate.
+In 1908, Schenck had a heated disagreement with Vanderbilt who wanted to sell off part of the estates' forests to ease his financial crisis.
+In addition, Vanderbilt disagreed with some of Schenck's strategies to raise money for the estate.
 In 1909, Schenck quarreled with Charles Beadle, head of Biltmore Estate's nurseries, resulting in a criminal charge for assault.
 Vanderbilt asked Schenck to resign in April 1909, with Schenck working to the end of his contract in November 1909.

 Although the Biltmore Forest School was financially self-sustaining, Schenck could no longer operate it on Vanderbilt's property.
 His students and alumni unsuccessfully tried to raise the funds to purchase Pisgah Forest from Vanderbilt.
 The school continued to operate by using a variety of locations.
 It was based at the logging village of Sunburst in Haywood County which was owned by Champion Paper and Fibre Company for a time, with the company providing classroom space and student housing.
-Students spent winters in Darmstadt, Germany and Mimizan-les-Bains, France and the rest of the year in forests in upstate New York; North Carolina; Cadillac, Michigan; and Coos Bay, Oregon.
+Students spent winters in Darmstadt, Germany, and Mimizan-les-Bains, France, and the rest of the year in forests in upstate New York; North Carolina; Cadillac, Michigan; and Coos Bay, Oregon.
 In 1910, Schenck tried to take his students on a tour of the pine plantations on Biltmore Estate—because they were barred at the door, they jumped a fence in an isolated spot.

-House estimated that there were 300 graduates from Biltmore Forest School; 100 actually entered the field of forestry.
+House estimated that there were 300 graduates from Biltmore Forest School; 100 entered the field of forestry.
 However, there may have been as many as 350 students.
 The school closed in 1913.
-Schenck noted, "it could not compete with the many state schools of forestry which had by then been set up."
+Schenck noted, "It could not compete with the many state schools of forestry which had by then been set up."
 In addition, Biltmore Forest School "lacked support from lumbermen."

 In 1914, Schenck was called back to Germany for World War I. Although he lectured in both Europe and the United States after the war, he did not try to reestablish his forestry school.
 He wrote, “Retrospectively, let me assert that the Biltmore Forest School died at the right time.
 It died when it had reached the apex of its career.
 Be it man or tree or institution, it is better to die too early than too late.”